josbeir/cakephp-docs-md/docs/5/en/core-libraries/inflector.md

 ## Creating Plural & Singular Forms

 Both `pluralize` and `singularize()` work on most English nouns.
-If you need to support other languages, you can use [inflection-configuration](#inflection-configuration) to customize the rules used:
+If you need to support other languages, you can use [Inflection Configuration](#inflection-configuration) to customize the rules used:

     // Apples